Well, because it’s the law!

 Any previous claims, convictions or accidents

-We’ll also ask you if you’ve had any accidents, convictions or claims within the last five years.
-This is purely used for calculating the cost of your insurance, and we’ll never share these details with anyone.
-And if you’re adding other drivers to the policy, you’ll need to find out whether they’ve had any previous accidents, convictions or claims too.
+You might be asked if you’ve had any accidents, convictions or claims within the last five years.
+This is purely used for calculating the cost of your insurance, and if you’re adding other drivers to the policy, you’ll need to find out whether they’ve had any previous accidents, convictions or claims too.

 If you’re curious about how your car insurance quote is calculated, you can find out more.